davnov015/django-permagate/README.md

 Permissions in the user-defined hierarchy may be referenced using dot-separated strings, where each string segment is a permission key.
 The '*' and '>' are special characters
 where:
-1. '>' is referred as the inclusive wildcard since it references the current permission and its children
+1. '>' is referred to as the *inclusive wildcard* since it references the current permission and its children
-2. '*' references the root permission and is considered as its key
+2. '*' references the root permission and is treated as its key

 To assign user and group permissions and check user access: